RebecaApostu/covidsite/content/posts/2020-09-15-Timeline/index.md

 Given that news were collected up until end June, no factors have been identified for the cancellation levels recorded on July 9th.

 **Airbnb's response**

 Most news related to Airbnb's approach on the COVID-19 global events referred to the updates of the extenuating circumstance policy, allowing guest's to receive refunds due to inability to travel.
 However, as the policy has been under constant update, it has not been possible to chronologically trace all the updates, as only the final version is available online.

-The insights obtained through compelling Airbnb's response on the timeline referred to the strategies the platform took in adapting their refund policies to the extraordinary circumstances.
+The insights obtained through compelling Airbnb's response on the timeline referred to the strategies the platform took in adapting their refund policies to the COVID-19 circumstances.

 *''In a broader sense, Airbnb took on the role of mediator between guests and peers to a greater extent due to the nature of the situation (ibid).''*